JumpsecLabs/TokenFlare/README.md

 Unauthorised use against systems you do not own or have permission to test is illegal.

+Using Cloudflare's services to penetration test a third party might go against some of their T&C's.
+Don't write to us if your prod CF account was banned - consider yourself warned.

 ## License

 See LICENSE file.